Ohio Reformatory for Women

 The Ohio Reformatory for Women (ORW) is a state prison for women owned and operated by the Ohio Department of Rehabilitation and Correction in Marysville, Ohio.
 It opened in September 1916, when 34 female inmates were transferred from the Ohio Penitentiary in Columbus.
 ORW is a multi-security, state facility.
 As of July 2019, 2,394 female inmates were living at the prison ranging from minimum-security inmates all the way up to one inmate on death row.
-It was the fifth prison in the United States, in modern times, to open a nursery for imprisoned mothers and their babies located within the institution.
-The Achieving Baby Care Success (ABC) program was the first in the state to keep infants with their mothers.
+It was the fifth modern prison in the United States to open a nursery for imprisoned mothers and their babies located within the institution.
+Its Achieving Baby Care Success (ABC) program was the first in the state to keep infants with their mothers.

 History

 It took about four years to construct the prison, which is located on 260 acre of donated land outside the city of Marysville.
 Originally, the prison consisted of one stone building, known as the Harmon Building.
 The prison was also a functioning farm, complete with dairy cattle, hogs, and grain, which the inmates ran.
 Although ORW no longer operates as a farm, it is still commonly referred to as "the farm."

 A former probation and juvenile court officer, Louise M. Mittendorf, was the first superintendent of the prison.
 She was appointed in March 1916 to an indefinite term.
 She resigned in 1935 and died four years later.

+Marguerite Reilley, the warden from 1936 to 1957, contributed significantly to the prison's progressive approach to incarceration.
+She oversaw the creation of the library, hospital, and school attached to the prison, and was known for having lunch with inmates before their release.
+She was succeeded by her daughter, Martha Wheeler.

 Originally, inmates were housed in the Harmon building, but eventually additional cottages were built.
 (There are now approximately 11 cottages.)
 Plumbing was later added in the 1950s.
 Before this, the inmates did not have the privilege of indoor plumbing and had to use "slop jars."
 In 1961, Clearview School opened at the prison and the Ohio Reformatory for Women became the first in the state to have an official Adult Education Program.
 Along with this they also offer reintegration programs, college classes, and other trades.

 In the 1970s female death row inmates were on paper prisoners of the Southern Ohio Correctional Facility, but were placed in the hospital building second floor of ORW because of their gender.

+There was no fence around ORW until 1979.